rodrigogalura/tuner/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template
+# Pull Request

-## Summary

-A brief description of the changes made in this PR.

-## Changes
+## Description

-- List of changes made in the codebase.
+Please include a summary of the changes and the related issue.

-- Any files that were added, removed, or modified.
+Fixes # (issue)

+---

-## Testing
+## Type of Change

-- How was the change tested?
-Provide steps to reproduce or screenshots if necessary.
-- Are tests added or updated?

-## Related Issues

-- Resolves issue #[issue_number] (if applicable).
-- Closes #[issue_number] (if applicable).
+- [ ] Bug fix
+- [ ] New feature
+- [ ] Documentation update
+- [ ] Refactor/Code improvement

+---

 ## Checklist

-- [ ] I have read the [CONTRIBUTING.md](CONTRIBUTING.md).
-- [ ] I have followed the coding style guidelines.
+- [ ] My code follows the coding style guidelines of this project
-- [ ] I have tested my changes thoroughly.
+- [ ] I have added tests that prove my fix is effective or my feature works
-- [ ] I have updated the documentation (if necessary).
+- [ ] I have updated the documentation if necessary
+- [ ] All new and existing tests passed

+---

+## 📷 Screenshots (if applicable)